How frustrating is it when you have a small space such as a studio apartment or a basement suite rental, and there is no space for all of your stuff?

 If you’re feeling kind of spunky and you are allowed to put holes into the walls, you can try to use the empty wall space right near your ceiling for some added storage space.

 This can look pretty glamorous too, another bonus for decorating your home without really trying!
 You would have to measure our your wall and then go to Home Depot or IKEA to pick out your shelf.

 If you have an awkward corner somewhere in your home that you never thought could become a storage solution, think again.
 Check out these corner floating shelves from 4 men 1 lady.
 Stylish and practical.
 I think that’s a big win.

 The area around your doorframe along with baskets and shelving can really maximize the space you have in the apartment and make your home look good at the same time.

 Try keeping the floor space as open as possible.
 Arrange furniture against the wall to leave room for activities and walking around your small space.
 Area rugs, of course, are always trendy and can liven up a small room, and they don’t take up much space!

-You’ll want all of your organization pieces to be off the floor such as opting in for wall hooks like this rather than a standing coat rack.
-I love how the wall coat hooks have that shelf so you can put decorations or cute storage bins on to clear up some of that “coming home” clutter.
+You’ll want all of your organization pieces to be off the floor such as opting in for wall hooks rather than a standing coat rack.
+I love how some wall coat hooks have that shelf so you can put decorations or cute storage bins on to clear up some of that “coming home” clutter.